CoolProp/CoolProp/Web/fluid_properties/Incompressibles.rst

 specific fluid.
 To get an overview over all the fits, there are also combined documents with all the
 :download:`pure fluids and all the aqueous solutions<all_incompressibles.pdf>`.
+You can read more about these reports in a dedicated :ref:`section <FittingReports>` called :ref:`Fitting Reports <FittingReports>` below.

 Incompressible fluids only allow  These only allow for calls with temperature and pressure as input and provide only a subset of thermophysical properties, namely: